iOS 13 with Apple Arcade and watchOS 6 are now available

 When it comes to Apple Watch, watchOS 6 brings ambient noise alerts, a menstrual cycle tracker and audiobook support, along with a number of new dynamic watch faces.
 The update is available for Apple Watch Series 3 and 4 now -- Series 1 and 2 will get access later this fall.

-You'll need to be a little more patient for iPadOS, as that'll drop September 30th, unless you have one of the latest iPads, on which it'll be pre-installed.
-Meanwhile, Apple plans to release iOS 13.1 on September 24th -- it had previously aimed to do so September 30th.
+You'll need to be a little more patient for iPadOS, as that'll drop September 24th, unless you have one of the latest iPads, on which it'll be pre-installed.
+Meanwhile, Apple plans to release iOS 13.1 on the same date.
+It previously planned to roll them out September 30th.